 Sweet & Savory Dry Rub Recipe

-Whenever I’m cooking a pork shoulder for some delicious pulled pork, I love using a sweet and savory dry rub to add loads of flavor.
-Here’s my go-to recipe for a 10-pound pork shoulder that never disappoints:
+When cooking pork shoulder for delicious pulled pork, I love using a sweet and savory dry rub because it add loads of flavor.
+This go-to dry rub recipe is for a 10-pound pork shoulder and it never disappoints.
+It’s the perfect combination of sweet brown sugar and savory spices—including paprika, garlic, onion, kosher salt, black pepper, and a pinch of cayenne if you like a little heat.

 For the best pulled pork I recommend setting your smoker to a temperature of 225°F. This will allow for slow and steady cooking, resulting in tender and flavorful meat.